sparkflows/sparkflows-docs/docs/installation/user-groups/admin-user.rst

 Deleting Users/Groups
 ++++++++++++++++++++

-* **User Deactivation:** In Fire Insights, users cannot be deleted but can be made inactive.
+* **User Deactivation:** In Sparkflows, users cannot be deleted but can be made inactive.
 * **Group Deletion:** Groups can be deleted as needed.